If you would like to see Elder Miles in a music video that his district made, go to this link:

 Spiritual part!

-I encourage you to try this.
-Make it something real.
-Take it seriously.
 It is just like a very concentrated, deliberate kind of prayer.
-It will be cool. :)
+It will

 I wish you all a wonderful week. :) God be with you.
 Keep close to the Light you know. :)